-This manual is helpful not only for link builders but also for PR people, marketers, website owners, or others who occasionally need to reach more websites because they are interested in collaborating with them.
+This guide is helpful not only for link builders, but also for digital PRs, marketers, business owners, or anyone who occasionally needs to reach out to other website owners to start working with them.

-Miner Contact Finder will find primary email address to website owners in bulk and in just a few seconds.
-Also, it will provide you with links to the social networks of each website in one spreadsheet.
+Contact Finder will find primary email addresses of website owners in bulk for you and in just a few seconds.
+It will also provide you with links to the social media profiles of each website in a single report.

 - You are working on a link prospecting and need to find contacts for dozens or hundreds of websites at once.